-I specialize in delivering safe, effective, challenging, and fun workouts to produce balanced fitness results for clients of all fitness levels.
+I specialize in delivering safe, challenging, and fun customized workouts to produce holistic results for clients of all fitness levels.

-If you want to move with greater ease, have a lean, flexible, balanced, and toned body, and maximize your movement potential, Pilates is for you.
+If you want to move with greater ease, have a flexible and strong body, and maximize your movement potential, Pilates is for you.

-One-on-one Pilates training with customized programming designed to achieve each client’s goal(s) and needs.
+One-on-one Pilates training with customized programming designed to achieve your goal(s) and needs.
 55 minutes

 Two-on-one Pilates training with customized programming designed to achieve both clients' goals.
 Duets are most effective when both clients have the same Pilates experience and goals.
 Both clients must be present for the session to be conducted.
 55 minutes